 The University of Northern Iowa offers many of the courses required for the Master of Arts in Science Education via distance learning to teacher cohorts.
 This masters program integrates theory, application, and content, allowing teachers to update pedagogy, content knowledge, and to add endorsements to their teaching licenses if needed.
-Learn how to teach science in a way that helps students construct their knowledge within an inquiry framework.
+Learn how to teach science in a way that helps students construct their knowledge within an inquiry framework, aligned with the Next Generation Science Education Standards (NGSS).
 "Techniques for Science Teachers" courses vary from semester to semester, sometimes focusing on pedagogy and sometimes offering one-hour updates on content.

 Designed for in-service teachers, the program format and schedule provides the convenience and flexibility to fit into your busy life.
 Using a cohort model, groups of students complete the core coursework together over a two-year period.
 Additional electives are taken concurrently or in subsequent semesters in order to complete the program.
 It is not recommended that full-time teachers take more than 3-4 credits of graduate coursework per semester during the academic year.
 Consequently, this is a part-time program with an average time to completion of 4 years.
 Click on the 'Program Schedule' tab above for more course delivery information.